-The growing demand for compact track loaders is clear.
-These durable, versatile and cost-effective loaders have continued their reign in the compact equipment industry because of their tracks.
+The reason for the growing demand for compact track loaders is clear.
+These durable, versatile and cost-effective loaders have continued their reign in the compact equipment industry because of their tracks and track patterns.
 The right tracks can improve your machine’s performance, minimize ground disturbance and extend your working season in wetter months.

 Tracks can be wide or narrow, are designed with different tread patterns, and can be non-marking.
 Since there are a variety of options, it’s important to speak with your dealer before buying to make sure you choose the best tracks for your jobsite.